jamontanac/stock-market-project/README.md

-# stock-market-project
+# Stock-Market-Prediction
-This repo contains information related with the course of stock-market-analytics https://github.com/DataTalksClub/stock-markets-analytics-zoomcamp
+This repository contains code for stock market management using python.
+It includes data collection, preprocessing, and prediction using machine learning models.